Who is keeping your business safe?

 When we invested £1.4m in our own state of the art data centre in 2014, the long term plan was to grow our market share of data centre services, and add a further data hall five years later.

-Managing director Garry Sheriff explains more about how data is helping to drive ITPS’s growth: “We are in the midst of a period of unprecedented change, with experts estimating that 20bn ‘internet of things’ devices will need to be connected by 2020.
+Our managing director Garry Sheriff explains more about how data is helping to drive ITPS’s growth: “We are in the midst of a period of unprecedented change, with experts estimating that 20bn ‘internet of things’ devices will need to be connected by 2020.
 That means a massive amount of data, which needs to be stored, processed, backed up and managed in a safe and secure environment.

 Our decision to create a high specification Tier 3, ISO27001-certified data centre here in the region was based on predicting the growth in cloud services and a shift towards effectively renting, rather than buying, ICT infrastructures.